They Thought They Were Free

-They Thought They Were Free: The Germans 1933-45 is a 1955 nonfiction book written by Milton Mayer, published by the University of Chicago Press.
-It describes the thought process of ordinary citizens during Nazi Germany.
+They Thought They Were Free: The Germans 1933-45 is a nonfiction book by Milton Mayer, first published by the University of Chicago Press in 1955.
+It describes ordinary German citizens' thought processes during the Nazi regime.

 August Heckscher, the chief writer of editorials of the New York Herald Tribune, wrote that the book "suggests how easy it is for human beings in any society to fall prey to a dynamic political movement, provided their lives are sufficiently insecure, frustrated or empty."
-He stated that the book is simultaneously a discussion on ethics, on "how political tyranny is established", and on issues in Germany and the "German mentality".
+He called the book simultaneously a discussion of ethics, of "how political tyranny is established", and of issues in Germany and the "German mentality".

 Contents

 In 1953 Mayer interviewed ten male residents of "Kronenberg" (in reality Marburg) to understand how ordinary Germans felt about Nazi Germany.
 The town, located in Hesse with a population of 20,000 and a university, was controlled by the United States during the postwar period of occupation.
 The interviews occurred during Mayer's term at Frankfurt University's Institute for Social Research as a visiting professor.
 All ten were in the lower middle class.
 The author was not a German speaker, and the men did not speak English.

 The interviewees had the following occupations: baker, cabinetmaker, bank clerk, bill collector, law enforcement officer, salesperson, student, tailor, and teacher.
 Walter L. Dorn of the Saturday Review wrote that the interviewees were from a pro-Nazi bloc that was the "anti-labor, anti-capitalist, and anti-democratic lower middle class".
 The tailor had served a prison sentence for setting a synagogue on fire, but the others were never found to have actively attacked Jewish people.
 Mayer read the official case files of each interviewee.

 The author determined that his interviewees had fond memories of the Nazi period and did not see Adolf Hitler as evil, and they perceived themselves as having a high degree of personal freedom during Nazi rule, except for the teacher.
 Additionally, barring said teacher, the subjects still disliked Jewish people.
 Mayer found that he sympathized with the personable qualities of his interviewees, though not their beliefs.
 Mayer did not disclose to the interviewees that he read their case files, nor that he was Jewish.
 Ernest S. Pisko of the Christian Science Monitor wrote "Had they known [that Mayer was Jewish] they would not have spoken frankly to him."
 Pisko concluded that, therefore, the relationship built by the author and the interviewees was on "false pretenses."
 At the time of the interviews, the interviewees were still not in favor of the democratic Bonn government.
 Pisko added that the interviewees could have objected to political developments that came had they known they would come, but that they failed to foresee how Nazi rule would develop.

 The end of the book describes how the post-World War II United States took a pro-militarization stance, in the context of the Cold War, after initially rejecting the idea of militarizing Germany.